mobilemancer/windows-terminal-aurelia/README.md

 2. Copy profiles.json (or rename it) to save it, in case you want to revert the changes.

-3. Copy everything in from the profiles folder in this repository into to your LocalState folder
+3. Copy everything in from the profile folder in this repository into to your LocalState folder

 ## Fonts